On this page:

 These stand-alone structures can house a barbecue grill, fire pit, or hot tub.
 A gazebo built by the pool is a beautiful retreat to dry off and apply sunscreen or tanning lotion.

 The average cost to install a gazebo is $7,500 for a 10′ x 10′ structure, and most spend between $5,000 and $10,000 on the project.
 The price of a gazebo varies based on the use of premium materials, larger sizes, added screens, custom designs, and professional installation.

 Expect square foot costs to fall between $75 and $100 per square foot built.

 What you will actually spend will depend on those factors as well as where you will build it.
 Labor charges vary dramatically from area to area, as does material and delivery.

 Typical Materials for a Gazebo

 Gazebos are often composed of wood, metal, vinyl, brick, or barn poles.
 Your choice of material will affect the total price of your project.
 Therefore, it is wise to consider the expenses before you make a final decision.

 There are several varieties of wood you can use for a gazebo, such as cedar, redwood, pine, and many others.
-Expect to pay between $4,000 for pine or cedar on the low end, and on the higher end, $7,000 for redwood.
+Expect to pay between $4,000 for pine on the low end, and on the higher end, $7,000 for redwood, cedar, or tropical hardwoods.